JamieAHerron/launch-school-core-curriculum/PY110/study/PY110_notes.md

 [5, 4, 3, 2, 1]
 ```

-What are the defining characteristics that make a collection a sequence in Python?
+**Question:** What are the defining characteristics that make a collection a sequence in Python?
 Which characteristics can vary between different types of sequences?

 <details>
 <summary>Show answer</summary>